An excerpt from our book on the film The Crew of the Dora (Besatzung Dora, 1943 forbidden).

 On the German Wehrmacht train to which the film team's three carriages were coupled, the dangerous 'Partisan Line' between Pleskau and Luga transversed deep forests and scrub, where ambushes and Partisan attacks were well–known and frequent.

-Here is some short paragraphs from his diary entry of 5/6 October 1942 as the train traveled through the Partisan Line that night:
+Here is some short paragraphs from his diary entry of 5/6 October 1942 as the train traveled through the Partisan Line that night, from our book:

 5 October, Monday.
 On the trip to the East!
 (6th Day.)